mshoward/SAWND/README.md

 soundS
 ======

-SoundS is a cool piece of software that allows you determine which
+SoundS is a cool piece of software that allows you determine on an application basis which audio device to use.